srcmaxim/srcmaxim.github.io/content/posts/best-practices-of-microservices-systems-modules-design.md

 }
 ```

-Add liblary to the root project:
+Add a liblary to the root project:

 `settings.gradle`
 ```groovy